martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Two types of communication are used for sensors:
 * Wireless (radio) - ID radio sensor
 * Network (Wi-Fi/LAN) - MAC address, IP address
-You can choose from 5 different types of sensors:
+You can choose from 6 different types of sensors:
 * Dry Contact
 * Leak Detector
 * Moisture
 * Motion
 * Temperature
+* Multisensor

 ### Enable sensor
 Enabling or disabling this sensor.